rateldajer/markcrowley/_projects/forest-wildfire.md

 One of the applied domains we work on frequently is Sustainable Forest Management including prediction and control of Forest Wildfires.
 The lab is part of an NSERC WILDFIRE STRATEGIC NETWORK ([https://www.canadawildfire.org/](https://www.canadawildfire.org/)).

-**Current Research in this topic:**
-- Improved models of forest fire spread prediction from raw data using Machine Learning
-- Uses of Lidar in Forest Modelling

 ### News

-- CSA Lidar Project approved (more information to come)
+- CSA Lidar Project approved : see [CSA Lidar Project](/_projects/csa-lidar.md) for more information
 - [Lab News Dec 12, 2022](/news/2022-12-20-LabNews]) : Attended Forest Wildfire Conference on this topic.
 - [Lab News March, 2022](/news/2022-03-07-LabNews/) : Two papers related to this topic discussed.
 - [Lab News Dec 1, 2022](/news/2022-12-20-LabNews/) : In Fall 2022, members of the lab went to a Canadian Wildfire conference.
 Mark also gave a talk on research related to this topic.